Merlness/merlness.github.io/README.md

 # Layout

-show_excerpts: true        # show article excerpts on the home page
+show_excerpts: false        # show article excerpts on the home page
 show_frame: true           # adds a gray frame to the site
 show_sidebar: false        # show a sidebar instead of the usual header
+#I changed show and show_sidebar 10-24 if anything happened
 # Menu

 navigation:                # accepts {file, title, url, icon, sidebaricon}